The Power of Social Media in Recruiting Fresh Research Participants

 In conclusion...

-Social media is empowering qualitative market research by enabling them to access a huge range of respondents, breaking down boundaries and allowing researchers to conduct research with fresh faces and deliver better results too.
+No matter the type of qualitative market research you're conducting—be it online communities, in-depth interviews or video diaries—social media can help you recruit the right people.
+Social media is empowering qualitative market researchers by enabling them to access a huge range of respondents, breaking down boundaries and allowing them to conduct research with fresh faces and deliver better results too.

 If you’d like to find out more about recruiting research participants through social media for your next